Managing Accident and Emergency: Averting an NHS Crisis

 If you are awaiting funding you can request us to hold your place today to ensure you do not miss out.

-Which email address are we sending the offline booking form for Supporting Patient Flow in Urgent Care: Right Care-Right Place-Right Time?
+Which email address are we sending the offline booking form for Effectively Managing Patient Flow?